Chapter 2 : So... I'm Engaged?

 “Why are you smirking at me?”
-I asked him because he didn’t stop.
+I asked him blatantly because he didn’t stop.

 “No reason.”
-He chuckled and that’s when I noticed most of his family was watching us eagerly.
+He chuckled and that’s when I noticed most of his family were watching us eagerly.

 “James, everyone’s staring at us.”
 I whispered.

 “I know, they’re waiting for me to propose.”
-He rolled his eyes and whispering back to make sure no-one could hear.
+He rolled his eyes and whispered back to make sure no-one could hear.

 “Oh.”
 Was all I said.